express42/ansible-repertory/README.md

 # ToDo
 * Make serverspec tests
 * Update default packages playbook
-* Add more playbooks
+* Add more playbooks or list recommended ones
-* Clean up molecule.yml from comments
-* Recommended playbooks
-* Add workflow to README file
 * Add base role (as it is in testo)
-* Add help for molecule

 # Known issues
 * 'zabbix_url' variable used in playbooks dj-wasabi.zabbix-agent and dj-wasabi.zabbix-server for different purposes